ctison/bun-peer-deps/README.md

-# Bun peer deps resolution failing
+# Pnpm peer deps resolution failing

-The CI of this repo will fail as long as Bun don't segregate the installation of dependencies (peer deps auto installed in this example).
+The CI of this repo will fail as long as pnpm don't segregate the installation of dependencies (peer deps auto installed in this example).

 Root pkg depends on: